ChaosChain/chaoschain-x402/README.md

 - ✅ **Censorship Resistant** - Distributed node network, no central authority
 - ✅ **Trustless** - Don't trust us, verify the consensus proofs yourself

-**The managed facilitator is our MVP** - it proves the product-market fit and generates revenue while we build the full decentralized vision.
-Think of it as "training wheels" for the agent economy.

 ---

 ## Architecture